Flight and Duty Time Limitations and Rest Requirements

 AMC1 ORO.FTL.110(j) Operator Responsibilities

-Rosters should be published 14 days in advance.
+PUBLICATION OF ROSTERSRosters should be published 14 days in advance.
 AMC1 ORO.FTL.110(a) Operator Responsibilities OPERATIONAL ROBUSTNESS OF ROSTERS

 The operator should establish and monitor performance indicators for operational robustness of rosters.